Onkyo BD-SP809 Blu-ray player review

 It’s also doesn’t support 4K resolution and the USB port is on the rear, making it harder to use it quickly as you would with a disc.

-In terms of the market, there are plenty of better options including the Panasonic DP-UB820 and Sony UBP-X800M2.
-Both are more affordable and offer a range of internet options including watching content from streaming services.
+In terms of the market, there are plenty of better options including the Panasonic DP-UB820, Sony UBP-X800M2 and the highly affordable Sony BDP-S6700 Blu-ray player.
+All offer more internet options including watching content from streaming services.

 That said, the Onkyo BD-SP809 features rock-solid construction.
 While it doesn’t offer 4K support, it does reproduce an exception picture across 2D and 3D content, with plenty of tweakable options.
 The unit’s excellent specifications include THX® certification and Marvell upscaling.